MrWebMD/NoSpamBot/readme.md

 ##### cache.whitelistedUsers
 Array of user Ids that the bot will ignore.
 These users are generally good, upstanding citizens who can be trusted to not spam.

+## Mitigation Settings
+##### mitigations.mutedRoleId
+The muted role id to be appended to an author when their message gets flagged as spam.
+##### mitigations.muteTime
+Time in milliseconds that the author with a flagged message will be muted for.

 ## Module Settings
 ### duplicates 🤖